5 Tips On Choosing The Right Chandeliers For Your Home

 Depending on where you’re placing your chandelier, there are some guidelines you can follow.
 When hanging a chandelier above a dining room table, experts generally agree that it should hang 30 to 36 inches above your table.
 The rule is simple—the taller the ceiling, the taller the chandelier.
 Chains can always be extended or shortened if needed.
 For an entryway, the majority of experts still assert that the chandelier should hang no lower than 7 feet.

-Chandeliers always capture the eye, and balances the scale and proportion of a room and instantly creates that WOW factor.
+Chandeliers light always capture the eye, and balances the scale and proportion of a room and instantly creates that WOW factor.
 The glamour and sheer exuberance of a chandelier can transform a space.
 Purchasing lighting for your home can be shockingly tricky, even for decorating veterans, so we hope that our chandelier tips have helped you find the perfect match for your space.

 What did you think about our article?
 We’d love to hear from you.
 Share your thoughts in the comment section below!
 If you haven’t already done so, take a look at our lighting store for all your lighting needs at the most affordable prices.